HubSpot/BuckyServer/README.md

 ## Configuring

-Most people will only need to specify (config/defaults.yaml)[the config] their interested in and start up the server.
+Most people will only need to specify [the config](config/defaults.yaml) their interested in and start up the server.

 If you need more customization, you can write a module: